sgpinkus/wumpus-world/README.md

 # OVERVIEW
-Mono-repo for wumpus world game-server, web-viewer, and sample agents.
+Mono-repo for a [wumpus world](https://en.wikipedia.org/wiki/Wumpus_world) (variant) game-server, web-viewer, and sample agents.
 Not meant for non-cooperative envs as it's easy to cheat.
 Just for local testing.

 ---